Russian cyber attacks on Ukraine: What we know so far

 The DDoS attacks on Ukraine's public services followed a number of incidents that occurred between 15-16 February, which saw the Ukrainian banking sector targeted with similar denial of service attacks.
 The UK’s Foreign, Commonwealth & Development Office (FCDO) and National Cyber Security Centre (NCSC) later officially attributed the attacks to the Russian Main Intelligence Directorate (GRU), saying it was “almost certainly involved”.

 “The attack showed a continued disregard for Ukrainian sovereignty.
 This activity is yet another example of Russia’s aggressive acts against Ukraine,” said an FCDO spokesperson at the time.

-The Ukrainian Center for Strategic Communications tweeted: "the Supreme Commander-in-Chief of the Armed Forces of Ukraine gave orders to inflict the maximum losses to the aggressor", on Thursday shortly after the invasion was confirmed.
+The Ukrainian Center for Strategic Communications tweeted: "the Supreme Commander-in-Chief of the Armed Forces of Ukraine gave orders to inflict the maximum losses to the aggressor", shortly after the invasion was confirmed.

 Chester Wisniewski, principal research scientist at Sophos, discussed similar events that have occurred in the past and what they may indicate about how the future of this cyber warfare will unfold.

 Wisniewski said Russia’s experience with DDoS dates back to 2007, when it launched such attacks on Estonia after the country moved a statue commemorating the Societ Union’s liberation of Estonia from the Nazis to a less prominent location, an act which sparked protests in Moscow.

 Russia also carried out DDoS attacks in 2008 against Georgia before it invaded a region in the country, he said.
 Russia’s telltale method of operations were once again visible in the attacks in the war's opening few weeks, according to Wisniewski, who added that the attacks were also unlikely to stop any time soon.